riahtu/lumen-client/docs/explorer.rst

 following:

 .. rst-class:: plot-error
-some data could not be retrieved
+|fa-exclamation-circle| some data could not be retrieved

 These errors may occur periodically due to a slow or unreliable connection with the remote installation.
 Pan or zoom the plot to retry the request.
 If an initial data request fails, the plot may zoom to an incorrect location.
-Use the autoscale buttons in the tool panel to recenter the plot.
+Use the autoscale buttons in the :ref:`explorer-tools-tab` to recenter the plot.

 .. rst-class:: plot-warning
-some data cannot be displayed at this resolution
+|fa-exclamation-triangle| some data cannot be displayed at this resolution

 If a continuous or discrete element is not sufficiently decimated or if an event element has too many samples the plot data will be replaced with a thick line